reedes/vim-one/README.markdown

 ## Invoking _onevim_

-Those who have examined _mvim_ will have seen its versatility in invoking the many different facets of Vim based on the naming convention of the symlink.
+Those who have examined [mvim][mv] will have seen its versatility in invoking the many different facets of Vim based on the naming convention of the symlink.
 For example, a homebrew installation of Vim on OS X will create the following symlinks:

 ```
 gview    -> /usr/local/Cellar/macvim/7.4-72/bin/mvim